sscode1/COA-assignments/README.md

 # COA-assignments
-contains my code for COA assignments in 3rd semester
+contains my code for RISC-V assignments in 3rd semester